cboettig/ews-review/manuscript-w-refs.md

 Context-specific signals
 ------------------------

 -   Evidence needed to establish what type of system you are in, and if CSD can be expected
 -   Known mechanistic model.
 Manipulated system.

 -   Examples: saddle nodes
-       -   Much research on regime shifts and early warning signals has focused on lakes [Refs from @Scheffer2001], which are well-modeled
+    -   Much research on regime shifts and early warning signals has focused on lakes (Refs from Scheffer et al. 2001), which are well-modeled
-       -   @Veraart2011 and @Dai2012 studied simple experimental systems which could be described with simple mechanistic models, and in which saddle-nodes bifurcations could be inferred both theoretically and experimentally.
+    -   Veraart et al. (2011) and Dai et al. (2012) studied simple experimental systems which could be described with simple mechanistic models, and in which saddle-nodes bifurcations could be inferred both theoretically and experimentally.

 -   Signals for other types of systems
     -   Spatially extended [NEED CITATIONS]
-    - Networks [@Scheffer2012b]
+    -   Networks (Scheffer et al. 2012)

 Conclusions
 ===========